onomondo/onomondo-eim/README.md

 #### Entry Creation

-As already mentioned, the eIM will automatically collect the information needed to populete the `euicc` table.
+As already mentioned, the eIM will automatically collect the information needed to populate the `euicc` table.
 The process begins with the first appearance of a new eID on the REST API.
 This means that the eIM will automatically create an entry for a new eUICC only as a consequence of REAT API operations.
 ESipa requests from an unknown eID will have no effect.